haqistan/mblaze-tools/README.md

-    mencrypt    encrypt an outbound message using gnupg (not yet working) minbox      list your inbox in threaded form, set current msg sequence mincall     invoke minc on all directories with new mail mloop       thin command-line loop to interact with mblaze mmv         given a destination folder in command line mv files on stdin mcp        like mmv but cp's files instead of mv'ing them (symlink -> mmv) mnewbox     show new messages in given folder mnewdirs    show all folders with new messages plus a count per folder mpane       run "mnewbox; mloop" in a new tmux pane mrespam     mark messages on stdin as spam (false negative) mrm         like mmv but rm the messages on stdin msign       sign a message using gnupg (run from mcom(1))
+    mencrypt    encrypt an outbound message using gnupg (not yet working) minbox      list your inbox in threaded form, set current msg sequence mincall     invoke minc on all directories with new mail mb          thin command-line loop to interact with mblaze mmv         given a destination folder in command line mv files on stdin mcp        like mmv but cp's files instead of mv'ing them (symlink -> mmv) mnewbox     show new messages in given folder mnewdirs    show all folders with new messages plus a count per folder mpane       run "mnewbox; mb" in a new tmux pane mrespam     mark messages on stdin as spam (false negative) mrm         like mmv but rm the messages on stdin msign       sign a message using gnupg (run from mcom(1))